 Physio & Sole Clinic offers non-surgical bunion treatments in Singapore.
 As specialists in lower extremities’ anatomy, our podiatrists can assess your feet with a thorough lower-limb physical examination, and provide an accurate diagnosis of your foot condition.

 How can a Podiatrist help?

 Our podiatrists can offer a wide range of treatments to provide symptomatic relief as well as long-term care to prevent bunion progression.
 We will also take time to educate our patients about common misconceptions in Singapore regarding the effectiveness of bunion correctors or splints.
 The goal of our treatment is to help you live pain-free and reduce the angle by a few degrees.
 If you’ve already had surgery, our podiatrists can guide you in preventing relapse by determining and eliminate the underlying causes of the problem.

 - Early non-surgical treatments can prevent bunions from worsening and prevent pain.

 - The podiatrist will conduct a thorough evaluation of your legs and feet to identify the cause of the bunion.
 These assessments include:

 - Knee examination

 - Footwear analysis and advice

 - These treatment help to alleviate the discomfort or pain that you may currently experience due to the bunion.
 However, only surgery will be able to reverse the changes in your foot structure that has already occurred.
-In more serious cases where pain is persistent despite the podiatric treatment, you may be referred to an orthopaedic surgeon.
+In rare and more severe cases where the pain is persistent despite conservative management, you may be referred to an orthopaedic surgeon.
 Surgery can be an effective option in correcting a serious bunion condition if proper screening is done to identify suitability for surgery.

-Let our podiatrists help you with your condition.
+Let our podiatrists help with your condition.
 Book an Appointment